jaelson001/snackbar-js/README.md

 <h2>USING</h2>
-import in order, the jQuery 2+ and the font awesome icon library.
+import the jQuery 2+ before the script.
-To create the snackbar, call snackBar("message", "INFO-LEVEL")
+To create the snackbar, call snackBar("message", "INFO-LEVEL", time_to_refresh_page)

 the info levels are:
 "INFO" for information dialogs (blue snack)